 A destination for the broadcast must be selected.
 You can send it to a server for broadcast or save it to disk.
-Your destination is your Streaming Service.

 Streaming

 You can stream your broadcast to any streaming service provider you choose.
 The Broadcast section of this user guide provides details on how to do this for many popular providers.
 This tutorial will show how to stream to Bambuser.